 MUSEO DELLA SPECOLA – Via Romana, 17

-The oldest science museum of the world, it’s particularly interesting visiting the section dedicate to the anatomy, with a huge ancient wax anatomical collection.
+The oldest science museum of the world, it’s particularly interesting visiting the section dedicated to anatomy, with a huge ancient wax anatomical collection.

 OFFICINA PROFUMO-FARMACEUTICA DI SANTA MARIA NOVELLA – Via della Scala, 16

 It is the oldest Pharmacy in the world, where perfumes, lotions and remedies are still made to ancient recipes.
-It’s worth to visit it only for its indoor spaces that are something unique, old and precious at the same time.
+It’s worth the visit for its indoor spaces alone as it is unique, old and precious at the same time.

 OPIFICIO DELLE PIETRE DURE – Via Degli Alfani, 78

 Pietre dure (“hard stones”) is the art of using the natural variegation in semi-precious stones to assemble an image.
 The museum displays historic examples of pietre dure, which includes exquisite examples of finished objects—largely tabletops and cabinet plaques, but also an absolutely massive malachite fireplace.

 SALA DELLE CARTE GEOGRAFICHE – Piazza della Signoria

 There is a room on the second floor of Palazzo Vecchio, which shows 54 maps decorate cabinet fronts, alongside 237 portraits of luminaries of the Renaissance.

 Entering this villa-museum is a breathtaking experience and pure ecstasy for lovers of medieval warfare.
 The museum contains dozens of perfectly preserved sets of plate armor framed by a series of beautiful Botticelli, Crivelli, and Pieter Brueghel paintings, which themselves were chosen not for the subjects themselves but for the clothes they were wearing.